Skip to main content

 For men experiencing symptoms of declining testosterone, such as reduced energy, changes in body composition, or thinning hair, Testosterone Replacement Therapy (TRT) can be a transformative intervention.
 A standard protocol often involves weekly intramuscular injections of Testosterone Cypionate, typically at a concentration of 200mg/ml.
 This exogenous testosterone helps restore circulating levels, addressing systemic deficiencies.

 To maintain the body’s natural testosterone production and preserve fertility, Gonadorelin is frequently co-administered.
 This peptide, given via subcutaneous injections twice weekly, stimulates the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which are crucial for testicular function.

 Additionally, an oral tablet of Anastrozole, an aromatase inhibitor, may be prescribed twice weekly to manage the conversion of testosterone to estrogen, thereby mitigating potential side effects such as gynecomastia or fluid retention.
 In some cases, Enclomiphene might be included to further support LH and FSH levels, particularly when fertility preservation is a primary concern.
 The impact on hair follicles can vary; while optimizing testosterone can improve overall vitality, the conversion to DHT remains a consideration for genetically predisposed individuals.

 Testosterone Replacement Therapy for Women

 Women, too, can experience symptoms related to suboptimal testosterone levels, including low libido, fatigue, and changes in hair texture or density.
 For pre-menopausal, peri-menopausal, and post-menopausal women, tailored testosterone protocols can be beneficial.
-A common approach involves weekly subcutaneous injections of Testosterone Cypionate, typically at a lower dose of 10–20 units (0.1–0.2ml).
+A common approach involves weekly subcutaneous injections of Testosterone Cypionate, typically at a lower dose of 10 ∞ 20 units (0.1 ∞ 0.2ml).
 This precise dosing aims to restore physiological levels without inducing androgenic side effects.

 Progesterone is often prescribed in conjunction with testosterone, particularly for women in peri-menopause or post-menopause, to ensure hormonal balance and support uterine health.
 In some instances, long-acting pellet therapy, involving subcutaneous insertion of testosterone pellets, offers a convenient administration method.
-When appropriate, Anastrozole may also be considered for women to manage estrogen levels, though this is less common than in male protocols.
-The judicious application of these therapies can support by balancing the endocrine environment.

 Growth Hormone Peptide Therapy

-Beyond traditional hormone optimization, offer another avenue for supporting systemic health and, by extension, hair follicle vitality.
+Beyond traditional hormone optimization, peptide therapies offer another avenue for supporting systemic health and, by extension, hair follicle vitality.
 These short chains of amino acids act as signaling molecules, influencing various biological processes.
 For active adults and athletes seeking benefits such as improved body composition, enhanced recovery, and better sleep, growth hormone-releasing peptides are often utilized.

 Common Hormonal and Peptide Therapies and Their Primary Hair-Related Mechanisms